Luanlrc/Luanlrc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working with Python
+- 🔭 I am currently working with an internship in infrastructure
-- 🌱 I’m currently learning Unity with C#
+- 🌱 I am currently learning FullStack Developer and Systems Analysis and Development
-- ⚡ Fun fact: All my tattoos are about games
+- ⚡ Fun fact: My wife says I'm a walking encyclopedia

 <div align="center">
   <a href="https://github.com/Luanlrc">